ClientVenue describes itself as an end-to-end solution for agencies to manage their teams and clients in one place.

 But, to bring you back to planet Earth.

 Here are Zendo’s plans:

-Growth: if two team members are not enough for you, Zendo offers a Growth plan that comes with all the Starter plan features and functionalities, and some cherries on top, such as a custom domain or additional automations to further ease your work processes.
+Growth: if two team members are not enough for you, Zendo offers a Growth plan that comes with all the Starter plan features and functionalities, and some cherries on top, such as a custom domain connection, additional automations to further ease your work processes, and unlimited access to subscriptions!
 The Growth plan costs $23 per user, per month, i.e. $276 per year for one user.

 Enterprise: if your idea for software extends beyond regular usage, then the Enterprise plan is for you.
 For a custom price, you’ll get custom features tailored to your exact needs.

 So, how much can you save when choosing Zendo over ClientVenue?

 Turns out, you can save quite a bit.

 Comparing the basic plans of both tools, Starter in Zendo and Professional in ClientVenue, we come to the conclusion that for two users and essential features, you’ll have to pay $600 yearly in ClientVenue and not a single penny in Zendo.

 So the ratio is $600 to $0 when speaking of two agents on the basic plans of each platform.